jackieluc/HapticGuitar/README.md

 ![Haptic Guitar](images/hapticguitar_final.png)

 Haptic Guitar is an exploration of computer haptics to simulate the feeling of plucking or strumming virtual strings, as if they were real strings.
 The goal of this project was to simulate and reproduce the sound made by a string instrument in a virtual environment.
-In other words, instead of playing a pre-recorded sound, we generated a sound as a direct resul of the user’s interactions with the strings.
+We could have reproduced the sound by using pre-recorded sound files.
+However, we decided to challenge the hardware and software limitations and generate sounds as a direct result of the user’s interactions with the strings.
 A user can use the Novint Falcon to interact with the guitar strings in three dimensions.

 ## Created by: Jackie Luc and Philmo Gu

 **We were featured in University of Calgary's UToday - the leading online news service for the thriving community of more than 36,000 students, faculty, and staff.
 Click [here](http://ucalgary.ca/utoday/issue/2017-04-12/computer-science-showcase-invites-visitors-engage-their-senses-real-and-virtual) for the full article.**

+**Computer Haptics professor feedback: A+, exceeded expectations as a result of overcoming the challenging hardware and software limitations**

 # Setup